TISUnion/Carpet-TIS-Addition/README.md

 Use `/carpet microTimingDyeMarker clear` to remove all markers

+You can create a named marker by using a renamed dye item.
+Marker name will be shown in logging message as well

-You can see boxes at marked blocks with fabric-carpet installed on your client
+You can see boxes at marked blocks with fabric-carpet installed on your client.
+With carpet-tis-addition installed the marker name could also be seen through blocks

 - Type: `string`
 - Default value: `false`